flashcore2025/flashverse-token/README.md

 # FlashVerse Token (FVC)

-FlashVerse Token (FVC) is a fixed-supply, ERC-20 compliant token deployed on the Polygon zkEVM network.
+FlashVerse Token (FVC) is a fixed-supply, ERC-20 compliant token deployed on the Polygon network.
 The token is upgradeable using OpenZeppelin's proxy pattern and supports manual token burns by whitelisted addresses.

 ## 🛠 Features